bennett-j/RoboChallenge/docs/notes.md

 - Run `starting.py` on the robot to test

 ## The session
-- get students to sit 2 to a laptop
-- Introduce yourselves, robotics and the session and start
-    - demo robot
-- Half way through, (at least 20 mins before end) summarise work so far and move onto sensing
-- At end do a summary and get them to complete feedback sheets

-Circulate the room, checking no groups are falling behind.
+During the session you should circulate the room, checking no groups are falling behind.
 Answer questions and freely offer help so that they can experience concepts (get them to do some thinking too but they don't need to learn it as such).
 Try and challenge them to think.
 The sheet just tells them what to do to complete the task so you should be prompting them to think about what they are doing/what it means/how it can be applied or extended.
+A good way to do this is ask them to explain to you how it works.

+Specifically from the front, do these:

+- **_Start_** by getting students to sit 2 to a laptop then introduce yourselves, robotics and the session and start.
+For example:
+    > "Hello and welcome to this RoboRacers session!
+I'm James and I'm from UEA where I research agricultural robotics, which is robots to help farmers produce food.
+Today we have some robots and you're going to be programming them.
+We want you to have a go and experience some of the concepts, capability and challenges of robotics.
+You have a worksheet that tells you everything you need to do and X and I will be helping you with it all. [commence demo] The goal by the end of the session is to get your robot to race around these racetracks - hopefully faster than this one.
+Make a start and ask us if you have any questions."
+    - It's really good to set a robot off around the track to demo what the goal is.
+The default racing program goes very slowly but it captivates them that it can follow the line and saying they can do it quicker is good motivation.
+- **_Half way_** through, (at least 20 mins before end) summarise work so far and move onto sensing.
+You could say (it's quite good to say this because they won't read the sheet):
+    > "So I can see you've all done well in getting the robot to move around, who got it to drive in a square?
+Did you find your robot always moved the exact amount you asked it to?
+Did it finish the square where it started?
+It's very difficult for the robot to do this - it's like asking you to walk around this room blindfolded.
+What we need to do is give the robot a way to _see_.
+In robotics, we call this sensing.
+You'll see that your robots are equipped with a reflectance sensor on the front which shines a light beam and measures how much the surface reflects the light.
+A light surface will reflect a lot and a dark surface a little.
+In that way, the robot can see the colour of the surface beneath it.
+You all have a line of black tape on your desk and you're all going to move onto the sensing part of the worksheet where you will get your robot to drive up to the black line and stop.
+After the robot seeing the line works, you can move onto racing around the racetracks."
+- **_End_** with a summary and get them to complete feedback sheets.
+For example:
+    > "Well done on what you've all achieved today.
+We hope you enjoyed yourself and have understood a little of how robots work and one of the ways in which they can see the world.
+You probably all experienced the challenge of tuning the robot to complete the racetrack quickly but accurately.
+Challenges such as this - (maybe not robot racers but) of how to complete a task quickly and accurately."
+    - You could ask some of the students to tell the class of their experience or if they did something special.
+    - Maybe explain to the whole class how the algorithm works.

 ### Starting
-They can't do anything wrong.
+There aren't any solutions.
 The purpose is just to get them running and downloading code to the robot.
+They can't do anything wrong if they follow the sheet - but they probably won't so you need to be very proactive in helping them through this bit.

 ### Moving
 Solutions